Crash Course on Machine Learning

-The third part (0.5 day) will be devoted to discuss open problems from participants through presentations, poster presentations, and Q/A sessions.
+The third part (0.5 days) will be devoted to discussing open problems from participants through presentations, poster presentations, and Q/A sessions.
 The goal of the session will be to uncover problems where ML techniques could be beneficial.

 Finally, the fourth part, the so-called “Seminar and Mini-tutorial Series”, will span from Sep.
 2016 until May 2017, where external experts will be invited to present their current research, perspectives of the field, and outline strategies for further development.
 Such seminars will be organized once a month, with half-day specialized presentations from world-class leading experts.